The Bible and Supposed False Prophecy

 Jonah In The Belly of the Big Fish

 Sounds ridiculous, doesn't it.
-That's not how we normally speak.
-If a man was swallowed by a giant fish on sometime Friday afternoon, and came out at noon Sunday morning... the news would correctly report, "Man Spends Three Days In The Belly of A Giant Fish!"
+That is not how we normally speak.
+If a man was swallowed by a giant fish sometime Friday afternoon, and came out at 11:55 AM Sunday morning, the news would correctly report, "Man Spends Three Days in The Belly of A Giant Fish!"

 The Bible was written using the ordinary way people spoke at the time.
 There is no error here.